Valerian

 Is Valerian a sedative?

 Valerian is an herb sold as a dietary supplement in the United States.
-Valerian is a common ingredient in products promoted as mild sedatives and sleep aids for nervous tension and insomnia.
-Evidence from clinical studies of the efficacy of valerian in treating sleep disorders such as insomnia is inconclusive.
+Valerian is a common ingredient in products promoted as mild sedatives and sleep aids for nervous tension and sleep quality.
+Evidence from clinical studies of the efficacy of valerian in treating sleep imbalances such as sleep quality is inconclusive.

 Can Valerian cause heart palpitations?

-SIDE EFFECTS may include headache, excitability, uneasiness, and, in some cases, insomnia, restlessness and heart palpitations, especially with long-term use of valerian.
+SIDE EFFECTS may include headache, excitability, uneasiness, and, in some cases, sleep quality, restlessness and heart palpitations, especially with long-term use of valerian.
 Valerian may weaken the heartbeat and cause paralysis.

 Is it OK to take valerian root everyday?

-Though not guaranteed, anxiety and insomnia sufferers may benefit from taking valerian root extract daily.
-It also may result in fewer side effects than traditional medications for anxiety or insomnia, making it a suitable potential treatment for many people.
+Though not guaranteed, stress and sleep quality sufferers may benefit from taking valerian root extract daily.
+It also may result in fewer side effects than traditional medications for stress or sleep quality, making it a suitable potential nutritional support for many people.

 Clinical Studies

-- ^ a b Maroo N, Hazra A, Das T. Efficacy and safety of a polyherbal sedative-hypnotic formulation NSF-3 in primary insomnia in comparison to zolpidem: a randomized controlled trial.
+- ^ a b Maroo N, Hazra A, Das T. Efficacy and safety of a polyherbal sedative-hypnotic formulation NSF-3 in primary sleep quality in comparison to zolpidem: a randomized controlled trial.
 Indian J Pharmacol.
 (2013)

-- ^ a b Taavoni S, Nazem Ekbatani N, Haghani H. Valerian/lemon balm use for sleep disorders during menopause.
+- ^ a b Taavoni S, Nazem Ekbatani N, Haghani H. Valerian/lemon balm use for sleep imbalances during life stage.
 Complement Ther Clin Pract.
 (2013)

 - ^ a b Houghton PJ.
 The scientific basis for the reputed activity of Valerian.
 J Pharm Pharmacol.
 (1999)

-- ^ Salter S, Brownie S. Treating primary insomnia - the efficacy of valerian and hops.
+- ^ Salter S, Brownie S. Treating primary sleep quality - the efficacy of valerian and hops.
 Aust Fam Physician.
 (2010)

 - ^ Mathela CS, et al. Valeriana wallichii DC, a new chemotype from northwestern Himalaya.
 J Essent Oil Res.
 (2005)